 José A. Zaglul is the President of EARTH University, an international, private, not-for-profit institution located in Costa Rica’s humid tropics.
 Established in Costa Rica in 1989, EARTH University is dedicated to the formation of leaders with ethical values who will contribute to sustainable development and to the construction of a prosperous and just society.

 As the first President of the University, Dr. Zaglul had a leading role in shaping the institution’s philosophy and strategic vision and has provided the continuous leadership necessary for this innovative institution’s success.
 EARTH University offers a unique educational environment that encourages the development of responsible leadership based on values, social commitment, environmental consciousness, and academic excellence, as well as an entrepreneurial and enterprising spirit.

 Born and raised in Costa Rica to parents of Lebanese descent, Dr. Zaglul holds a PhD in Animal Science from the University of Florida.
-In addition, he obtained two masters degrees: an M.S. in Food Science and Human Nutrition from the University of Florida and an M.S.in Animal Science from the American University of Beirut in Lebanon.
+In addition, he obtained an M.S. in Food Science and Human Nutrition from the University of Florida and an M.S.in Animal Science from the American University of Beirut in Lebanon.
 He completed his undergraduate studies at the American University of Beirut.